qzc438/ontology-llm/README.md

-## TODO:
-Call Huanyu for approval for trivial reference.

 ## Agent-OM: Leveraging LLM Agents for Ontology Matching
 - The preprint of the paper is currently available at arXiv: https://arxiv.org/abs/2312.00326
 - This repository contains the source code linked to the paper.
 The original version of this work can be found in: https://github.com/qzc438/ontology-llm (access will be made available on request)

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.
-- For feature discussion or potential extensions, please join our discussion group: https://groups.google.com/g/agent-om
+- For feature discussion or potential extensions, please join our foundation model discussion group: https://groups.google.com/g/agent-om

 ## Quick Start: